 Your Degree Committee will advise if any additional documents, such as a declaration form, are required.

-Research Impact Statement: In recognition that COVID-19 and/or the situation in Ukraine may have impacted on your research, you are invited to submit a Research Impact Statement with your thesis.
-The purpose of the statement is for you to describe any restrictions or difficulties experienced in undertaking your research as a result of COVID-19 and/or the situation in Ukraine and to provide details of any alternative arrangements made to complete the work for your thesis.
-Further details can be found in the guidance for students (which, although referring only to covid-19, also now applies to the situation in Ukraine) and the form can be downloaded here.
+Research Impact Statement: If pandemic, war/conflict, or natural disaster have significantly impacted on your research, you are invited to submit a Research Impact Statement with your thesis using the template provided.
+The purpose of the statement is for you to describe any restrictions or difficulties experienced in undertaking your research as a result of pandemic, war/conflict, or natural disaster, and to provide details of any alternative arrangements made to complete the work for your thesis.
+Further details for students and supervisors can be found in the Research Impact Statement guidance and the Research Impact Statement form can be downloaded here.

 I have submitted my thesis for examination to the Degree Committee, what happens next?